phpro/grumphp/README.md

 *If you are trying to install GrumPHP on Windows: please read the windows pre-install section.*

-This package is composer plugin and should be installed to your project's dev dependency using composer:
+This package is a composer plugin and should be installed to your project's dev dependency using composer:

 ```sh
 composer require --dev phpro/grumphp